Fountaincoder/singularity1/main.md

     include exploring unary signals with non-linear representations, which increase the efficiency of the subsequent computation.
-It is this methodology together with the discussion on pt-systems that provides the most synergy with the Metta language, and therefore the primary recommendation is to exploit this more fully.
+It is this methodology together with the discussion on pt-systems that provides the most synergy with the MeTTa language, and therefore the primary recommendation is to exploit this more fully.

 In conclusion, while each area reviewed above faces unique challenges, the pt-systems work is the most salient for further investigation, and where the scope should be more narrowly focused.
-Our hope is that a fully temporal stochastic system will allow us position Metta as the top level language for probabilistic stochastic computing.
+Our hope is that a fully temporal stochastic system will allow us position Mea as the top level language for probabilistic stochastic computing.
 To finalise next steps, providing this report is accepted, investigations will start into how to implement a pt-system as low level hardware, using existing ideas discussed in this report but alleviating the memory constraints by building a truly temporal system.

 [^1]: 1=1,2=01,3=001